 If you start working with someone and it does not feel like a good fit, you can always try switching to a different therapist that may better fit your needs.

-Blueprints for Recovery takes the right approach to effectively treating addiction and other mood or behavioral disorders through CBT.
+The PAC Program takes the right approach to effectively treating addiction and other mood or behavioral disorders through CBT.
 All psychotherapists are highly trained and know how to create a positive environment that leads to success.
 All therapists have expertise in their field with proper certifications and licenses to treat patients.

 If you or a loved one needs help, please call us at